 Worship is something we all do–we admire, we become fans, we give our time, attention, and income to things we love.
 An attitude of worship is a posture of awe and adoration and excitement that you get to be in a close, daddy-daughter, best friend relationship with Creator of the Universe who made you and loves you unconditionally.

 These are the books that capture the time of Jesus on earth.
-They are beautiful, insightful and historical and honestly each time I read them Jesus just captivates me.
-You will read familiar stories and hear them again and again from four different perspectives.
+They are beautiful, insightful and historical.
+Each time I read them Jesus just captivates me.
+You will read familiar stories and Jesus life narrative from four different perspectives.

-Use your journal to write down things you notice about Jesus.
+Then use your journal to write down things you notice about Jesus.
 How is he different than you expected?
 How is he like what you’ve heard about him?
-Write down questions you have and take them to a trusted pastor or Christian friend (maybe the person who told you to try reading the Bible?).
+Write down questions you have and take them to a trusted pastor or Christian friend.

 You may be surprised to learn that not all Bibles and Bible verses sound exactly the same.
 This is because the Bible wasn’t written in English, but in Hebrew, Greek and Aramaic.